 Because ozone is highly reactive, it readily oxidizes (breaks down) organic matter.
 When ozone encounters another compound, one oxygen atom will break away, attach itself to the compound, and oxidize (clean or purify) it.

-- Disinfection – Bacterial disinfection, and the inactivation of viruses and cysts.
+- Disinfection – Bacterial sanitation and the inactivation of viruses and cysts.

 - Oxidation of Inorganics – Precipitates iron, manganese, sulfides, nitrites and organically bound heavy metals.